kristopolous/js-copypasta/README.md

 There are very cathedral ways of doing this ... but let's not do that.

-Also note that this method won't load a script if the object you are looking for is defined.
-If the functionality was brought in elsewhere, this thing isn't stupid enough that it needs its own copy to consider it "loaded".
+> Note: This method **won't** load a script if the object you are looking for is defined.
+If the functionality was brought in elsewhere, this thing isn't stupid enough to need its own copy to consider it "loaded".

 ## Implementation